To reach the ministers who manage these ministries, please contact the parish office at 330-725-4968.

 Deacon Paul Kipfstuhl

-The Spirituality Program for Adults (SPA) is a 6-week program based on the Spiritual Exercises of St. Ignatius.
+Rediscovering Prayer is a 6-week program based on the Spiritual Exercises of St. Ignatius.
 St. Ignatius wrote these exercises during his conversion experience in 1521-1523, and they are applicable today in our everyday living.
-The aim of the Spiritual Exercises is to assist people in finding God’s will for their lives, and to give them the motivation and courage to follow that will.
-Each session begins with 7 p.m.
-Mass (if possible) and is followed by small-group discussion and a presentation on part of the Exercises.
+The aim of the series is to assist people in hearing God’s voice in a new way, finding God’s will for their lives, and discovering the motivation and courage to follow that will.
+Each session begins at 7 p.m. in the church and includes small-group discussion and a presentation by Deacon Paul.

 Ministers needed to: pray and reflect